Professional Nurse Development Opportunities

 Opportunities for professional development at Henry Ford Hospital (HFH) include the Professional Nurse Advancement Program (PNAP), tuition and specialty certification reimbursement, and the Nurse Residency Program (available to all new graduate nurses).

 PNAP is the professional development ladder for clinical nurses who work a minimum of 20 hours each week with 50 percent of the time in direct patient care.
-The ladder is comprised of three levels, with specific eligibility criteria for each.
+The ladder is comprised of four levels, with specific eligibility criteria for each.